Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Related Work

 \section{Related Work}

-\textbf{Discrete diffusion language models.} Discrete diffusion language models (dLLMs) enable parallel token updates and provide a non-autoregressive alternative to language modeling \citep{austin2021structured, li2022diffusion, lou2023discrete} and more recently \citep{sahoo2024simple, chen2025optimal, wang2025remasking}.
+\textbf{Discrete diffusion language models.} Discrete diffusion language models (dLLMs) enable parallel token updates and provide a non-autoregressive alternative to language modeling \citep{austin2021structured, li2022diffusion, lou2023discrete} and more recently \citep{sahoo2024simple, chen2025optimal, wang2026remasking}.
 While these models allow efficient parallel decoding, their sampling procedures introduce additional sources of approximation beyond model training.
 Recent work has begun to investigate sampling error in dLLMs \citep{zheng2024masked, park2025jump, liang2025discrete, peng2025path, zhao2025informed, kang2025parallelbench, chen2025optimal}, typically evaluating degradation through final generated samples.
 In such settings, sampler error remains entangled with model approximation error.

-\textbf{Parallel decoding and independence assumptions.} Several works attribute quality degradation to independence assumptions in parallel updates. \citet{chen2025optimal} analyze parallel unmasking under oracle conditionals and derive error bounds based on idealized assumptions. \citet{kang2025parallelbench} empirically show that ignoring token dependence leads to noticeable quality drops.
-These studies highlight structural limitations of parallel decoding, but do not disentangle sampler-induced error from imperfections in the learned denoiser.
+\textbf{Parallel decoding and independence assumptions.} Several works attribute quality degradation to independence assumptions in parallel updates. \citet{chen2025optimal} analyze parallel unmasking under oracle conditionals and derive error bounds based on idealized assumptions. \citet{kang2025parallelbench} empirically show that ignoring token dependence leads to quality drops. \citet{bansal2025enabling} identify parallel unmasking as product-marginal sampling and propose an auxiliary sampler to approximate joint sampling within a denoising step.

-\textbf{Evaluation metrics for diffusion language models.} Another line of work questions the reliability of evaluation metrics for diffusion models. \citet{zheng2024masked} show that conclusions can depend strongly on metric choice, and that likelihood-based metrics such as GenPPL may be misleading.
-Similar observations appear in ReMDM \citep{wang2025remasking}, where improvements in GenPPL do not consistently translate to downstream quality.
-However, because these studies evaluate full models, they cannot determine whether such discrepancies arise from model error or from the sampling procedure itself.
+\textbf{Evaluation metrics for diffusion language models.} Evaluation of diffusion language models often mixes external generation metrics with downstream task benchmarks.
+For unconditional generation, prior work has questioned the reliability of metrics such as GenPPL: \citet{zheng2024masked} show that conclusions can depend strongly on metric choice, while ReMDM reports MAUVE alongside GenPPL and observes that GenPPL improvements do not consistently translate to downstream quality \citep{wang2026remasking}.
+For reasoning-oriented dLLMs, evaluation increasingly relies on zero-shot task performance, including math and coding benchmarks such as GSM8K, MATH500, HumanEval, and MBPP \citep{nie2026large,chen2025rfg,feng2026dvoting}.

 \textbf{Optimal denoisers and inference hardness.} Recent theoretical work analyzes sampling in diffusion, flow-based, and autoregressive models from a statistical physics perspective \citep{ghio2024sampling}, characterizing optimal denoisers and the hardness of inference in complex graphical models.
 These analyses show that computing the optimal posterior or score via message passing can become intractable in loopy or high-complexity regimes.
 Complementary work studies settings in which exact score models can be constructed under specific structural assumptions \citep{albrychiewicz2026dynamical}.
 While these studies examine the existence and tractability of optimal denoisers, they do not investigate the empirical behavior of sampling algorithms when the denoiser is exact.